 Storey put on a brave face and tried to act happy, because he thought he was supposed to hide the sadness and confusion he was feeling.

 “It just didn’t make sense.
 Why I am I alive, and why are my friends dead when I’d rather be dead and my friends be alive.
 That’s exactly how I felt,” Storey explained.

 He tried to alleviate his psychological state by playing video games, and also by abusing his pain medication.

 Storey reached a point where he realized he didn’t want to escape his troubles through drugs.
 He quit cold turkey, and also got a Siberian husky service dog he named Koja to help him psychologically.

-He thought about what he wanted to do with his life, and knew he wanted to travel.
+He thought about what he wanted to do with his life and knew he wanted to travel.
 He also wanted to feel that sense of brotherhood again.

-Storey started participating in Paralympic camps, and began running track.
+Storey started participating in Paralympic camps and began running track.
 He was able to be physically active, he had the opportunity to travel, and he found a sense of camaraderie again with other wounded veterans.

-“I got to be active, and physically active which helped me physically and mentally,” Storey said.
+“I got to be active, and physically active, which helped me physically and mentally,” Storey said.
 “That was my recovery.
 That was my therapy.”

-Storey also discovered a profound desire to help people, and wanted to show other veterans in the hospital that there was still so much more to life.
+Storey also discovered a profound desire to help people and wanted to show other veterans in the hospital that there was still so much more to life.

 “It just felt right, so I continued that journey and that mission with that mindset of ‘I’m going to help people.
 I’m going to keep helping people.
 I’m going to get through this.
 I’m going to inspire people.
-I’m going to do so much more,'” Storey explained.
+I’m going to do so much more,'” Storey said.